🔼The name Sheshbazzar: Summary

 🔼Etymology of the name Sheshbazzar

-The name Sheshbazzar is probably Persian in origin, and was possibly originally pronounced as Samas-bal-usur or Sin-bal-usur, yet the Jewish scribes who wrote down this name chose to turn it into something that looks strikingly Hebrew.
+The name Sheshbazzar is probably Persian in origin, and was possibly originally pronounced as Samas-bal-usur or Sin-bal-usur, which derives from the name Sin, the primary lunar deity.
+Yet the Jewish scribes who wrote down this name chose to turn it into something that looks strikingly Hebrew.

-It seems that the Hebrew version of our name consists of two elements, the first one being any of the words שש:
+It seems that the Hebrew version of our name consists of two elements, the first one being any of the words שש (shsh):

-The second part of our name looks like it came from the root-verb בצר (basar), meaning to wall-in on order to secure a harvest:
+The second part of our name looks like it came from the verb בצר (basar), meaning to wall-in on order to secure a harvest:

 For a meaning of the name Sheshbazzar, NOBSE Study Bible Name List goes with the Persian original and reads Sin [The Moon God] Protect The Father.
 Alfred Jones (Dictionary of Old Testament Proper Names) also stays in Persia and reads Worshipper Of Fire.
 BDB Theological Dictionary does not offer an interpretation of our name.